Marlins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- Miami has never played a game this season with moneyline odds of -190 or shorter.
+- Miami has played as moneyline favorites of -165 or shorter in just one game this season, which it lost.

-- Based on this contest's moneyline, the Marlins' implied win probability is 65.5%.
+- The Marlins have a 62.3% chance to win this game based on the moneyline's implied probability.

-- Miami has had an over/under set by oddsmakers 38 times, and have combined with opponents to go over the total in 17 of those games (17-19-2).
+- Miami has played in 39 games with over/under set, and have combined with opponents to go over the total 18 times (18-19-2).

-- The Marlins have not had a spread set for a contest this season.
+- The Marlins have not had a spread set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.